GoHypernet/Hypernet.ID-Public/packages/contracts-integration/README.md

 ## Usage

-Protecting your smart contract's external and public functions from unverified accounts simply requries that the be decorated with one of the following modifiers defined in `ID.sol`.
+Protecting your smart contract's external and public functions from unverified accounts simply requries that they be decorated with one of the following modifiers defined in `ID.sol`.

 - `onlyVerified`: Simply checks that the [`msg.sender`](https://docs.soliditylang.org/en/v0.8.10/structure-of-a-contract.html?highlight=msg.sender#function-modifiers) owns a Hypernet.ID NFT but does not check that any specific id checks were performed.
 This is the most gas effient modifier.